-His jaw dropped, his eyes dilated, and the tray he was bearing fell with a crash from his useless fingers.
-The next moment he was shaking like an aspen leaf.
-Whatever was the cause of his fright was evidently round to ascertain what it was a figure darting Hindu by the throat.
-The figure bore Mr. Framji Jijibhai.
+His jaw dropped, his eyes dilated, and the tray he was bearing fell with a crash from was shaking like an asren leaf.
+Whatever behind me ; but before I had time to turn round to ascertain what it was a figure darted madly past me and clutched the trembling Hindu by the throat.
+The figure bore